uwrit/mush/README.md

 # mush

 Mush is a pipeline driver and application framework for developing highly concurrent and performant clinical note processing pipelines.
+It acts as a root event loop for actuating a processing pipeline that may or may not rely on networked services.

 It is used internally in UW Medicine Research IT's NLP infrastructure.
 It can be used to process a static set of notes or listen for notes as they become available.

 ## Architecture
-Mush composes three core peices of functionality:
+Mush composes three core pieces of functionality:
 - The `stream` package implements a streaming mechanism on top of any static store of clinical notes.
 - The `wp` package implements a configurable worker pool for concurrently processing notes into results.
 - The `sink` package implements a configurable concurrent IO sink for capturing results.